 Legislatively Designated Areas.
-The plan does not apply to state parks, refuges, public use areas, and recreation areas that are legislatively designated.
-It also does not apply to the Matanuska Valley Moose Range.
+The plan does not apply to state parks, refuges, public use areas, and other areas that are legislatively designated.

 Decisions on Specific Applications.
 While this plan provides general management intent for state lands, the plan does not make decisions about specific land-use authorizations.
 These decisions are made through the application review process.
 Land-use authorizations must, however, be consistent with the plan, and existing laws and regulations.